Green's function in general relativity: Fourier transformation and Green's function

 where $d\bm{y}:=dy^1{\wedge}\cdots{\wedge}dy^{N-m}$ and $D(\bm{y})$ is a domain of $\bm{y}$ with $D(\bx){\subseteq}D(\bm{y})$.

-\begin{example}(The fundamental solution of the Klein--Gordon equation) We consider the Klein--Gordon equation in the four-dimensional $\theta$-metric space with $\theta\in(0,1]$.
+\begin{example}(The fundamental solution of the Klein--Gordon equation) \\ We consider the Klein--Gordon equation in the four-dimensional amphometric space with $\theta\in(-1,1)$.
 For scalar function $\phi(\br)\in\Omega^0\(\TsMg\)$, the Klein--Gordon equation is provided as